MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/index.md

 - **Hot Reload**: Save time while debugging with [.NET Hot Reload](/visualstudio/debugger/hot-reload) and [XAML Hot Reload](/dotnet/maui/xaml/hot-reload) support in .NET MAUI.
 Make edits while the app is running and the changes are automatically applied.
 - **Native APIs**: .NET MAUI provides [cross-platform APIs](/dotnet/maui/platform-integration/) for native features on each platform.
 For native APIs that are not available in .NET MAUI's cross-platform APIs, you can [invoke platform-specific code](/dotnet/maui/platform-integration/invoke-platform-code).

 If you are planning to build a new app for Windows and want to target additional platforms, you should consider using .NET MAUI.
+If you are only targeting Windows with your app, there are some good reasons to continue using the Windows App SDK:

+- **Familiarity**: .NET MAUI XAML and Windows App SDK XAML have some differences.
+If you are comfortable with XAML in UWP and Windows App SDK, will have a bit of a learning curve with the .NET MAUI controls and XAML syntax.
+- **Native Controls**: .NET MAUI does not currently support using Windows App SDK controls.
+If you have existing controls from other Windows App SDK projects you intend to re-use or rely on 3rd Party or open source controls, you will need to find alternatives for .NET MAUI projects.
+- **Closer to Windows**: When writing .NET MAUI apps, it outputs a Windows App SDK app, but there is some translation to get from your code to the native Windows app.
+With Windows App SDK, you are eliminating that translation step and are less likely to encounter issues with styles, API compatibility, or layout.

 ## .NET MAUI resources for Windows developers